Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 add to `${openhab_home}/configuration/`

-Entries in openhab config file should look like below.
+Entries in the `openhab.cfg` file should look like below.

 ### Global configuration